 After requests from Victoria businessmen, C.H.
 Klein pioneered the construction of Victoria State Bank, creating the first bank in the nearby town of Victoria.
 During the Depression years of the 1930's when many banks failed, Victoria State Bank continued to provide banking services to the community without interruption to its customers.

 Eight years later, C.H.
 Klein continued the westward route of the railroad and helped form the First National Bank of Waconia.
 In 1926, he acquired controlling interest of the Bank.
 It was the only bank in Waconia to survive the Depression.
 In the early 1960s, a new building was constructed on Main Street to meet the growing needs of the bank.
-The new building design came from the legendary architect, Frank Lloyd Wright, who had recently died in 1959.

 In 1926, envisioning a network of family-owned community banks, C.H.
 Klein acquired controlling shares of The State Bank of Young America (established in 1900) and The State Bank of Cologne (established in 1903).